You have (0

 Mardi Gras - Fun Facts

-More than 500,000 king cakes are sold each year in New Orleans between January 6 and Fat Tuesday, and another 50,000 are shipped out-of-state via overnight courier.
+- More than 500,000 king cakes are sold each year in New Orleans between January 6 and Fat Tuesday, and another 50,000 are shipped out-of-state via overnight courier.

-An economic impact study released by the University of New Orleans estimates that Mardi Gras generates over $840 million annually.
+- An economic impact study released by the University of New Orleans estimates that Mardi Gras generates over $840 million annually.

 |"An economic study released by the University of New Orleans estimates that Mardi Gras generates more than $840 million annually." |

 - One of the most photographed objects in all of Mardi Gras is the Boeuf Gras float in the Rex parade.
 Since the Middle Ages, the bouef gras (fatted bull) has been the symbol of the last meat eaten before Lent.
 While once a live bull was included in the procession, now a huge papier-mache' figure appears.

 Each year on the evening of January 6, the Phunny Phorty Phellows (PPP), a group of about 50 costumed men and women, trumpet the official opening of the Carnival season by riding a decorated streetcar along the St. Charles Avenue line.
 Accompanied by a lively Dixieland band, the group feasts on king cake and tosses throws to the delighted onlookers.

-On Mardi Gras Eve, the Lundi Gras (Fat Monday) celebration takes place at the Spanish Plaza on the adjacent to the Riverwalk Marketplace.
+On Mardi Gras Eve, the Lundi Gras (Fat Monday) celebration takes place at the Spanish Plaza adjacent to the Outlet Collection at Riverwalk.
 The event features the riverboat arrival of Rex, a jazz concert, fireworks and a masked ball.